nicholaswmin/dom/README.md

 ## rationale

-I often need to write short HTML files as usage demos for a component I might be authoring.
+I often need to write short HTML snippets as sandboxes for testing a component I'm working on.
-These demo files are best kept stupidly simple & dependency-free so as not to detract from the actual component itself.
+These snippet files are best kept stupidly simple & dependency-free so as not to distract from the actual component itself.

-However, the verbosity of the native DOM API is unergonomic & ends up cluttering the file in and by itself.
+However, the native DOM API is annoyingly verbose which ends up cluttering the file in and by itself.

 On the other hand, if I were to dump here each and every utility I need, I might as well just use jQuery or an actual MVC framework.

 Ergo, this.
-The 3 methods covered here replace the most-common but unbearably verbose DOM API methods with consice, chainable equivalents.
+The 3 methods covered here replace the most-common but unbearably

-You can modify the source with your own methods if you need to.
+verbose DOM API methods with consice, chainable equivalents.
+It's does 80% instead of 100% but there's nothing to memorise,
+it's almost impossible to break & easy to figure out the intent is,
+even if you've never read a single word of this doc.

 ## usage

-via CDN:
+drop this:

 ```html
 <script type="module" src="https://cdn.jsdelivr.net/gh/nicholaswmin/dom@main/dom.js"></script>
 ```

 or just copy/paste the [source](./dom.js) in your own project.

-Its intentionally tiny & simple.
+I use it as an editor code-snippet.

 ## api